Last Updated on October 25, 2022 by Griselda M.

 Potting and Repotting String of Bananas

-String of bananas doesn’t need to be root-bound and repotted regularly.
-However, there are seasons that are more conducive for repotting.
-Spring and summer are the best months to repot string of bananas.
+A string of bananas doesn’t need to be root-bound and repotted regularly.
+However, some seasons are more conducive for repotting.
+Spring and summer are the best months to repot a string of bananas.
 This dry season gives the delicate roots time to receive during the active growing season.

 These succulents are generally easier to repot than other hanging plants.
 Since their strings don’t fall off easily.
 Moreover, trimmed steams can easily grow roots making them available for repotting again.

-The greatest reward of following a solid string of bananas plant care is when you see white fluffy flowers on its long stems.
-Yes, string of bananas can grow flowers.
+The greatest reward of following a solid string of banana plant care is when you see white fluffy flowers on its long stems.
+Yes, a string of bananas can grow flowers.